Live/Dead: Reception and legacy

-The album was met with very positive reviews, with Village Voice critic Robert Christgau writing that it "contains the finest rock improvisation ever recorded" and Rolling Stones Lenny Kaye saying it foreshadows "where rock is likely to be in about five years".
+The album was met with very positive reviews, with Village Voice critic Robert Christgau writing that it "contains the finest rock improvisation ever recorded ...
+Beautifully recorded, too" and Rolling Stones Lenny Kaye saying it foreshadows "where rock is likely to be in about five years".
 In his ballot for Jazz & Pop magazine's 1970 critics poll, Christgau ranked Live/Dead as the third best popular music album.
 (Note: As Christgau explains in the article, "eligible albums were those issued between October 1, 1969 and October 31, 1970.")

 In retrospect, AllMusic notes that "few recordings have ever represented the essence of an artist in performance as faithfully as Live/Dead", while Grateful Dead scholar Blair Jackson regards it as the best psychedelic rock album of the 1960s.
 Engineer and author Michael Hageloh claims that with the album, the Dead "spontaneously create[d] the form now known as 'jam rock and became "legends with a generation-spanning cult following".
 Drummer Bill Kreutzmann comments "It was our first live release and it remains one of our best-loved albums.
 Its appeal was that it took great 'you-had-to-be-there' live versions of songs like 'Dark Star' and 'The Eleven' and put them right in people’s living rooms."

 In 2003, the album was ranked number 244 on Rolling Stones list of the 500 greatest albums of all time, and 247 in a 2012 revised list.
 It was voted number 242 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).